planariangames/mettlecore/METTLE_Core_SRD_Characters.md

 <strong>BACKGROUND SEEDS</strong>
 </center>

 Invent your own or use the table below for inspiration.
 Two or three good Backstories are plenty to start with.
 More so than other tables in character creation, it is vital to flesh these out and make them your own.
-Try to intertwine Backstories with Contacts and Motive!
+Try to intertwine Backstories with Contacts and MOTIVE!

 One Backstory must describe your native land and language.
 You won't find those on the chart below - talk with your Guide instead.